polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/index.md

 # Polkadot SDK Tutorials

 The Polkadot SDK is a versatile framework for building custom blockchains, whether as standalone networks or as part of the Polkadot ecosystem.
-With its modular design and extensible tools, libraries, and runtime components, the SDK simplifies the process of creating parachains, system chains, and independent blockchains.
+With its modular design and extensible tools, libraries, and runtime components, the SDK simplifies the process of creating parachains, system chains, and solochains.

-- Ready to create a parachain from the ground up?
+Ready to create a parachain from the ground up?
 Start with the tutorials highlighted in the [Build and Deploy a Parachain](#build-and-deploy-a-parachain) section
-- Already deployed a parachain?
-See how you can extend and test new features on your parachain in the [Extend Your Parachain's Functionality](#extend-your-parachains-functionality) section

 ## Build and Deploy a Parachain